-Please note due to guides relocating the vehicle to Tom Price this day, we can only provide the one transfer as listed above.
-Note : Should Qantas reschedule their flight to require an earlier arrival at airport than 10.30am, we will move this departure transfer to earlier time to provide adequate airport check in time.
+\ Please note due to guides relocating the vehicle to Tom Price on the last day, we can only provide the one transfer as listed above.

+Note: Should Qantas reschedule their flight to require an airport arrival prior to 10.30am, we will move this departure transfer to provide adequate airport check in time.